What’s scarier than a vampire or a ghost? A Halloween injury!

 - Be a good host and give out sealed, small treats.

-- If you know you have neighbors with food allergies, consider distributing little stickers or temporary tattoos or other non-food treats.
+- If you know you have neighbors with food allergies, consider distributing little stickers or temporary tattoos, or other non-food treats.
 Everybody likes those and parents approve, too.

 - Keep dogs inside, but they can be visible.
 Unless your dogs can handle a crowd, don’t bring them outside to be petted.
 Be sure your dog doesn’t have access to the candy as chocolate is extremely lethal for dogs.

 Halloween is a great time to connect with neighbors and celebrate Fall.
-Let’s be safe out there!
+Let’s all be safe out there!